Gender inequality in the English Caribbean: Politics

 Women in the English speaking Caribbean gained the right to vote in their independent legislatures at the same time as men.
 The percentage of women who turn out to vote is similar to that of men however, women are significantly underrepresented in the island legislatures.

 Legislation

 Women make up 15 percent of the islands' legislators.
 Within the region, the higher a country's GDP the more likely of women holding cabinet ministries.
 However women's higher educational attainment throughout the region does not correlate with higher representation within government.
 Female ministers are more likely to head ministries traditionally associated with women such as, Education, Tourism, Housing and Culture.
 Dominica, Guyana, Trinidad and Tobago, and Jamaica have all seen women Prime Ministers or heads of state.
 Women in the region are largely underrepresented in politics.
-Jamaica's most former Prime Minister was a woman, the Honourable Portia Simpson-Miller.
-The Honorable Kamla Persad-Bissessar was the female Prime Minister of Trinidad and Tobago from May 26, 2010 to September 9, 2015.
+A former prime minister of Jamaica was a woman, the Honourable Portia Simpson-Miller.
+The Honorable Kamla Persad-Bissessar was the female Prime Minister of Trinidad and Tobago from May 26, 2010, to September 9, 2015.
 This is significant because these two islands have the largest GDPs in the English speaking Caribbean region.